 The less-spoken studied languages, such as Danish and Polish, have a far smaller range.
 So, they are mainly restricted to the newcomers and primary levels.

-It does not offer lessons in famous languages like Arabic, Japanese, Mandarin, Korean, Hindi, etc.
+It does not offer lessons in famous languages such as Arabic, Japanese, Mandarin, Korean, and Hindi.

 3. It is meant for English speakers